 We know, this one seems obvious, but it still needs to be said.
 The published research on the health benefits of drinking are on moderate drinking, not binge drinking.

 So, what is moderate?
-This means one drink per day for women and up to two drinks a day for men, according to the Dietary Guidelines for Americans, which are compiled by the U.S. Department of Health and Human Services.
+This means one to two drinks per day, according to the Dietary Guidelines for Americans, which are compiled by the U.S. Department of Health and Human Services.

 The one- or two-drink rule isn't intended as an average, but rather the amount you consume on any single day.